French CEFR Levels Explained: A1, A2, B1, B2 and C1

 CEFR Overview

 The CEFR is the Common European Framework of Reference for Languages.
-It measures language ability across listening, speaking, reading and writing.
-It is grouped into A beginner, B independent user, and C proficient user.
+Published by the Council of Europe, it provides a standardised way to measure language ability across listening, speaking, reading and writing.
+It is grouped into three broad bands: A (beginner), B (independent user), and C (proficient user).
 Each band has two stages, giving A1, A2, B1, B2, C1 and C2.
-Most learners, including GCSE and A level students, aim for A2 to B2.
-C1 is for advanced academic or professional contexts.

 Quick Level Comparison

-| Level | What you can generally do | Who typically needs it |
+| Level | Band | What you can generally do | Who typically needs it |

 |---|---|---|